In This Apportionment Lottery, the House Always Wins: Introduction

-\citet{SY93} study a problem in just-in-time industrial manufacturing: how to alternate between the production of different types of goods in a way that produces each type in specified proportions.
-As pointed out by \citet{BCC96}, this problem is related to apportionment.
-In particular, a production schedule resembles a deterministic house monotone apportionment method: as the available production time increases by one slot, the schedule needs to decide which type to produce in the next slot. \citeauthor{SY93} end up with a property that nearly guarantees quota because they aim to minimize how far the prevalence of types among the goods produced so far deviates from the desired proportions.
-Now, they only produce deterministic schedules, and the existence of deterministic house monotone and quota apportionment methods has long been known~\citep{BY75,Still79}.
+\paragraph{Just-in-time production.} \citet{SY93} studied a problem in just-in-time industrial manufacturing: how to alternate between the production of different types of goods in a way that produces each type in specified proportions.
+As pointed out by \citet{BCC96} and expanded upon by \citet{BS98}, this problem is related to apportionment.
+In particular, a production schedule resembles a deterministic, house monotone apportionment method: as the available production time increases by one slot, the schedule needs to decide which type to produce in the next slot. \citeauthor{SY93} ended up with a property that nearly guarantees quota because they aim to minimize how far the prevalence of types among the goods produced so far deviates from the desired proportions.
+(Most of the literature on this just-in-time production problem minimized other measures of deviation~\citep[see][]{Kubiak93}, which are not connected to quota.)
+Now, \citet{SY93} only produce deterministic schedules, and the existence of deterministic house monotone and quota apportionment methods has long been known~\citep{BY75,Still79}.
 But we believe that the main construction in their proof could be randomized to obtain an alternative proof of \cref{thm:housemono}, without however providing the generality of cumulative rounding.
 In fact, a similar graph construction to that by \citeauthor{SY93} is randomly rounded within a proof by \citet{GKP+06} to obtain an approximation result about broadcast scheduling.